nmnobre/Snapdragon-setup/README.md

 ## Android tools

+First and foremost, ensure that the gcc compiler, make and other basic tools are installed by running `sudo apt-get install build-essential`.

 The installation of the following tools is required:
 * Android Debug Bridge (adb): `sudo apt-get install android-tools-adb`;
 * fastboot: `sudo apt-get install android-tools-fastboot`;